Updated 23 April 2020

 When someone who has COVID-19 coughs or exhales, they release droplets of infected fluid.
 Most of these droplets fall on nearby surfaces and objects – such as desks, tables or telephones.
 People can catch COVID-19 by touching contaminated surfaces or objects and then touching their eyes, nose or mouth.
 If they are standing within one metre of a person with COVID-19 they can catch it by breathing in droplets coughed out or exhaled by them.

 Most persons infected with COVID-19 experience mild symptoms and recover.
-The symptoms are:
+The symptoms may include:

 - A dry cough;